-Kalam-Bahrain Road: Amir Muqam asks NHA to start work on bridges
+Kalam-Bahrain road: Amir Muqam asks NHA to start work on bridges

 According to Amir Muqam Khan, work on 13 bridges was stopped on the instructions of former federal minister for communication Murad Saeed that caused traffic jams during summer.

+The elders and residents had told him that the ultimate sufferers were the local residents of Kalam valley and its surrounding villages and tourists coming to Kalam valley from all parts of the country.

+But their voices were not heard as the tender for the bridges was advertised three times and each time it was won by the construction firm of Amir Muqam.

 The then government of Pakistan Muslim League-Nawaz had allocated Rs10 billion fund for the Bahrain-Kalam road.
 The contract was allotted to three different contractors.
-The road was completed in 2018 but work on bridges was still pending dispite and allocated amout of Rs 180m causing massive traffic jams.
+The road was completed in two years but work on bridges was still pending.

 SWABI: Fifth death anniversary of Mashal Khan, a student of Abdul Wali Khan University Mardan who had been lynched on...